Siemens-Healthineers/K2s/docs/op-manual/ceph-storage.md

 - `ceph-csi-operator-controller-manager` — the operator that reconciles the driver
 - `cephfs.csi.ceph.com-ctrlplugin` — CephFS CSI controller (provisioner/attacher/resizer/snapshotter)
-- `cephfs.csi.ceph.com-nodeplugin` — CephFS CSI node plugin (one pod per node)
+- `cephfs.csi.ceph.com-nodeplugin` — CephFS CSI node plugin (one pod per Linux node)

+On Windows nodes, CephFS is mounted natively by `ceph-dokan` on the host (`C:\ceph\data`) through the addon scripts; there is no upstream Windows `cephcsi` image and no Windows Ceph CSI DaemonSet.

 You can also check status through the CLI: